-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following of
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-- 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaim - $2. \ \textit{Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaim to the conditions of the condition of t$ - 3.
-Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products der
+- 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - 2.
+Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
+Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING
+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"